cylc/cylc-flow/CONTRIBUTING.md

 consider large changes that appear out of the blue.
-New contributors should add their details to the [Code Contributors](#code-contributors) section of this file as part of their first Pull Request, and reviewers are responsible for checking this before merging the new branch into *master*.
+New contributors should add their details to the [Code Contributors](#code-contributors) section of this file as part of their first Pull Request, and reviewers are responsible for checking this before merging the new branch.

 ## Code Contributors